 First in a series of three studies of this species, found Nov 2012 in the Hockley Valley north of Toronto.
 I was fascinated to see the dry leaves curled into such fantastic geometrical shapes.
 Watercolour, casein, acrylic, 13.5″h x 10.5″w. ©Kathryn Chorney

 A young Red Maple tree in one of the lakeside parks in Toronto, seen against a pale, overcast sky.
 I used liquid frisket to mask around the leaf masses so that I could render them using loose wet-in-wet and a variety of sponging techniques.
 I thought this contrasted in an interesting way with the delicate contours of the bark, rendered in graphite and subtle washes.
-Watercolour & graphite, 17.5″ x 11.5″. ©Kathryn Chorney
+Watercolour and graphite, 17.5″ x 11.5″. ©Kathryn Chorney

 This Azalea was a gift from a graduating class several years ago.
 I decided to extend its life as a series of paintings; this is one of them.
 Watercolour, casein. ©Kathryn Chorney